githubnext/gh-aw-mcp-container-action/.github/instructions/github-agentic-workflows.instructions.md

     allowed: [get_workflow_run, list_workflow_runs]
 safe-outputs:
   create-issue:
-    title-prefix: "[workflow-analysis] "
+    title-prefix: '[workflow-analysis] '
     labels: [automation, ci-improvement]
 timeout_minutes: 10
 ---

 # Workflow Improvement Analyzer

 Analyze GitHub Actions workflow runs from the past week and identify improvement opportunities.

 Use the agentic-workflows tool to:

 1. Download logs from recent workflow runs using the `logs` command
 2. Audit failed runs using the `audit` command to understand failure patterns
 3. Review workflow status using the `status` command

 Create an issue with your findings, including:

 - Common failure patterns across workflows
 - Performance bottlenecks and slow steps
 - Suggestions for optimizing workflow execution time
 - Recommendations for improving reliability
 ```

-This example demonstrates using the agentic-workflows tool to analyze workflow execution history and provide actionable improvement recommendations.
+This example demonstrates using the agentic-workflows tool to analyze workflow
+execution history and provide actionable improvement recommendations.

 ## Workflow Monitoring and Analysis